NamBang/FastAPICourse/PythonPrerequisitesForFastAPI/iterator/readme.txt

 """Iterator
+- Iterator is an object that ca be iterated using a loop.
+They give us one element at time.
 iterable: list, tuple, dictionary...
 Iter is a object that alow we get each element.
 Have two metho __iter__() and __next__() methods